This describes the concept, categories and terms used in the documentation.

-Index - the third basic element of the Project: a quantitative indicator that obtains data from the Protocol and Oracle to objectively assess the Market.
+- Index: This is the core component of the project and its innovation.
+A quantitative indicator based on date, data from the Protocol, and Oracle to assess the Market (onchain).

-Project - the NIFTSY project and all sub-projects (services) created within it.
+- Project: This is DAO Envelop and all sub-projects (services) created within it.

-Token - the Project token with the ticker symbol NIFTSY.
+- Token: Token is the Project's native token with the ticker symbol NIFTSY.

-White paper is the main document of the Project, describing its architecture, technology stack, economics as a DAO and communication with the outside world.
+- White paper: This refers to the document of the Project which describes its architecture, technology stack, DAO economics and communication rules.

-The unlock date of the wrapped nft is a parameter that can be set by the creator of the wrapped NFT when wrapping.
+The unlock date of the wrapped NFT is a parameter that can be set by the creator of the wrapped NFT when wrapping.
 If the creator has specified an unlock date, the current owner will not be able to unwrap the wrapped NFT until that date has occurred.
 The start of the lockout period starts at the moment the wrapped NFT is created.
-The period cannot be longer than 365 days.
 During the locking period the owner of the wrapped NFT can transfer it to another user.

 Beneficiary - the user whose address the creator of the wrapped NFT has designated as the recipient of royalty income from each transfer transaction of the wrapped NFT.

 The transfer fee is the fee that the creator of the wrapped NFT has ordered to be charged for its transfer.
-The commission may consist of two parts:
+The fee may consist of two parts:

-A portion that is immediately transferred to the beneficiary as his royalty income.
+- The part that immediately transferred to the beneficiary address as Royalty income.

 The fee is charged in fungible tokens.

 Royalty Income is the fungible token income that the beneficiary of the wrapped NFT receives from each transfer of the wrapped NFT.
-It is calculated as % of the wrapped NFT transfer fee (if any is withheld according to the wrapped NFT creator's order).
-The % of royalty income cannot exceed 50.
+It is calculated as % of the wrapped NFT transfer fee.

-Blacklisted NFT projects - a list of contract addresses of original NFTs whose NFTs are not allowed to be wrapped in the protocol.
+Blacklisted NFT projects is a list of contract addresses of original NFTs not allowed to be wrapped in the protocol.
 Those contracts contain malicious code preventing the use of the original NFT or breaking some methods of the Protocol.
-The list is generated by the DAO ENVELOP project team.
+The list is generated by the DAO Envelop project team.

-A wrapped NFT is a NF that is created by the protocol contract to the creator of the wrapped NFT in place of the original NFT.
-May contain collateral in the form of fungible and non-fungible tokens.
+A wrapped NFT is a NFT created by the protocol contract and based on the original NFT.
+It may contain collateral in the form of fungible and non-fungible tokens.

-Unwrapping is the process of burning the wrapped NFT, transferring the original NFT and providing it to the owner of the wrapped NFT.
-Only the owner of the wrapped NFT may start the process.
+Unwrapping is the process of burning the wrapped NFT, transferring the original NFT to the owner of the wrapped NFT.
+Only the owner of the wrapped NFT may start the proces.

 Wrapping is the process of transferring the original NFT to the Protocol contract and creating a wrapped NFT for it, which will be owned by the user who started the process.